Click on any of the questions below to reveal their answer:

 When do classes start?

-Our core curriculum includes nine classes intentionally designed to help graduates discern and address the needs of the communities they find themselves members of, both now and as they move through their lives.
+Our core curriculum includes 9 classes intentionally designed to help discern and address the needs of the communities they find themselves members of, both now and as they move throughout their lives.
 Short descriptions of our core classes and other components of the curriculum can be found here.
-Whether in a classroom, a lab or an experience in the community, you will be taught by faculty and staff who are Wayfinders themselves.
+Whether in a classroom, a Lab or an experience in the community, you will be taught by faculty and staff who are Wayfinders themselves.
 You will participate in meaningful experiences that will impact your individual journey along with receiving feedback to help you grow and develop in the community.

-Is the Wayfinding Academy accredited?
+Is Wayfinding Academy accredited?

 - We are approved by Oregon's Higher Education Coordinating Commission Office of Degree Authorization, whose mission is “to assist Oregon students and their families in attaining a postsecondary education and to enhance the value, integrity, and diversity of Oregon's college programs.”

 - The next step is regional accreditation with the Northwest Commission on Colleges and Universities.
 We plan to submit our eligibiity application during the 2019/2020 academic year.

 A bit about WHY: Accreditation is not necessary in order to provide a life changing and empowering education, which is our primary goal, but because life is already full of obstacles, we strive to not put unnecessary obstacles in students' way.
 We have chosen to pursue accreditation to minimize two significant barriers.

 Regional accreditation will allow our students to be eligible for federal financial aid to pay for school, including (and most important to us) Pell grants for low income students.